How To Create To-Do Lists In WordPress

 Priority Labels

-In this area you can customize labels for highest, middle (normal) and low priority items …
+In this area you can customize the labels for highest, normal and lowest (low) priority items …

-Items given the highest priority are color-coded in red and lowest priority items display in a lighter shade of grey …
+Items prioritized as “important” are shown in red in your lists and lowest priority items display in a lighter shade of grey …

 Show To-Do Item ID

-If this option is enabled (‘Yes’), the items’ IDs will display on the list …
+If enabled, the items’ IDs show up on the list …

 Show Date To-Do Was Added

-Enabling this option (‘Yes’) shows the date your items table was added …
+Enabling this option (‘Yes’) will display the date your items table was added …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have chosen either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign to-do items to other users …
+If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this section and assign to-do items to other users …

 Assign To-Do Items to Users